Ajay Kumar

 What about a situation when people not from the office(s) enter the property?
 This can be the case of

-A PMS can be integrated with a visitor management system or VMS so there’s no struggle of losing track of how many non-tenants have entered the property at any given time.
+A PMS can be integrated with a or VMS so there’s no struggle of losing track of how many non-tenants have entered the property at any given time.
 There can be in-built categorisations of the visitor, and thus this brings to a further track of servicers or vendors who enter the property and the task that they are meant to perform.

 As an addition to rental collection, tenants are sometimes liable to pay-